 - You have forgotten your password – Click here to reset your password

 - You have forgotten your username – Click here to contact our Helpdesk

 Occasionally, the emails generated by our portal end up in spam folders.
 Please check these if you did not receive a password reset email or user registration email.

 Who will see the data that's submitted?

-Data is submitted to GRESB through a secure online platform.
+Data is submitted to GRESB through a secure online platform and can only be seen by current GRESB Staff or authorized personnel from GRESB’s parent company, i.e. GBCI, Inc. (“GBCI”).
 GRESB benchmark scores are not made public.
-The only entities that may access a participant’s benchmark results are:
+The only entities that may access the benchmark results of participants are:

 - Participant’s own organization;

 - GRESB Investor Members that are investors in a participant’s fund/organization; and

 - For Infrastructure Asset Participants, GRESB Infrastructure Fund Manager Members that are investors in the asset.

 No other third parties will see these results.
 GRESB Investor Members (and Fund Manager Members in the case of the Infrastructure Asset Assessment) must request access to a participant’s benchmark results, allowing the participant the control to either accept or deny this request.